Did you know 6th of May is International no-diet day?

 And did you know that dieting will screw up your chances at maintaining a regular weight?
 No-diet day should be 365 days a year!

 As a mother of two girls I pay attention to how I talk about eating and weight.
-My girls are in their late teens now, but it occurred to me early on, that I could easily do some damage if I equalled eating with potential weight gain, if I became critical of people and weight, if I viewed food only from the spectrum of healthy versus unhealthy.
+My girls are in their late teens now, but it occurred to me early on, that I could easily do some damage if I equalled eating with potential weight gain, if I became critical of people and weight, if I viewed food only from the spectrum of healthy versus unhealthy (here read more about how to talk to girls about weight).
 The society we live in is so nutrient obsessed and weight biased, it can make our relationship with food rather complicated.
 I work with fussy eaters as well as their families because it is critical to understand the parents’ relationship with food, eating and body shape.

 A while ago, I met with Vivian*, who has 2 girls, aged 2 and 6, and a boy aged 8.
 Vivian told me about her numerous attempts at dieting and how she often complains about her weight in front of her kids.
 Recently her older daughter agreed: “yes mummy, you are fat”.
 This absolutely shook her to the core.

 Vivian realised she had been shaping her children’s views on weight, dieting and eating the same way her own mother had.
 As she put it “I have taken my children into a minefield, how do I get them out of it?”

 Failing at Dieting?
 Not so Fast